Half Day Tour – Direct service to Durdle Door

 See the two biggest highlights of the Jurassic Coast, England’s ONLY Natural World Heritage Site.

-This new service for 2014 builds on our 11 years experience of taking many thousands of visitors to the Jurassic Coast.
 This is not a guided tour, your driver will take you to Lulworth Cove and Durdle Door via a very scenic route.
 When you arrive they will give you plenty of information and maps so you can enjoy the area, but you are free to explore it on your own.

 The vehicle size will vary according to how many people are booked, it might be a mini-coach in the winter and a double decker bus in the summer.